strobosco/summaries/ECON/100/DEFINITIONS.md

 - **substitute:** goods/services that can be used for the same purpose
 - **income effect:** the change in quantity demanded because a change in price has an impact on a consumers' purchasing power
-- **puchasing power:** quantity of goods a consumer can buy with a fixed amount of income
+- **purchasing power:** quantity of goods a consumer can buy with a fixed amount of income
 - these 2 effects occur simultaneously whenever a price changes
 - **Ceteris paribus:** the requirement that, when analyzing the relationship between 2 variables, other variables must be held constant